khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 - If the content simply shares headers and can live on its own without comparison, transform each row into its own group.
 - If a row has embedded actions that could be missed when overflowing in the default tabular layout, transform each row into its own group so the actions can always be visible.

+#### Interactive tables

+If table cells needs to be navigable (not just some the content within), consider extending the table as a [grid](https://www.w3.org/TR/wai-aria-practices-1.2/#grid) composite widget.

+#### Selecting rows

+Todo: Add behavior guidelines for selectable rows.
 ### Content

 #### Caption